Search features

 sberry Email Email More info More Info

 ENGL 246.
 20th CENTURY AMERICAN NOVEL.
 This course gives students experience with the long fiction of such writers as Cather, Hemingway, Faulkner, Fitzgerald, Ellison, Morrison, Percy, and others.
 Prerequisite: English 204 or by permission.
-Alternate years, spring semester only, three hours.
+Alternate years, three hours.

 a section of the 20TH C. AMERICAN NOVEL course in English - ENGL